anamontiaga/front-end-code-challenge/README.md

 * To run component tests run `yarn test` on the project root.
 * To run end2end tests run `yarn run cypress open` on the project root.
 Ensured that the baseUrl configured in the **`cypress.json`** matches the url of your local

+**Note** End-to-end test has been applied to test the route that a user would take in the total of the home screen.
+Component tests have been applied to the Choropleth and Toolbar components.

 ## Demo

 The project can be seen in the following url hosted on GitHub Page: